 - Thank you for your morning, your full name

 - Thank you, job title, your full name

-Textual voice can be friendly, while greeting is a bit more formal.
-The message will be short, respected during their employer.
-Keep a copy of every email sent as reference for the future.
+Textual voice can be friendly, while the greeting is a bit more formal.
+The message will be short, respected by their employer.
+Keep a copy of every email sent as a reference for the future.

-If you discuss with an employer in a specific project, you can give detailed advice to make the project successful.
-You can mention that you enjoyed considering the topics and hopefully your suggestions are in point.
+If you discuss with an employer a specific project, you can give detailed advice to make the project successful.
+You can mention that you enjoyed considering the topics and hopefully your suggestions are on point.

-The third followup email is requested to keep in touch during the opening of any work in the future, for which you can apply.
-You can enter the location you filled out, but you are still passionate about working with a company called the company and if it is looking to contribute for a project, you will be happy to participate.
+The third follow-up email is requested to keep in touch during the opening of any work in the future, for which you can apply.
+You can enter the location you filled out, but you are still passionate about working with a company called the company and if it is looking to contribute to a project, you will be happy to participate.

-The other email you can post after the phone interview is:
+Other email you can post after the phone interview is

 You need to think about taking work and accepting it.
 This may be because you have applied to several companies and the offer is not your first choice.
 You will not get a suggestion from your first choice but you will want to wait a little longer to find out.

 You have been given a job and you do not want to take it.
 In this case, you want to refuse the offer while maintaining good relations with the employer.
 You can say this is not a simple decision, but you have accepted another offer.
-It is an answer to- how to write a follow up email after phone interview.
+It is an answer to- how to write a follow-up email after a phone interview.

-Here’s another sample of the first follow-up email after phone interview:
+Here’s another sample of the first follow-up email after the phone interview

 Subject line: Thank you for your time this morning